Misfits-Rebels-Outcasts/ShaderMuse/README.md

 With the above being said, let's get started to mix our Filters and Shader to get our photo effect.
 We are going to use Swift, Core Image CIFilter, and Apple Metal Shader to achieve the above.

-The original photo is shown below.
+The original photo is shown in first inage above.

-[]

 It is possible to develop a Metal Shader that generates the entire Fire Shader Photo Effect above.
 But instead, we are going to use Digital Compositing concepts to create a Pipeline (Node Graph) of CIFilter and a more minimal Metal Shader to achieve this.
 With a Digital Compositing Pipeline, we can easily swap out filters in the compiled app, for example, from a Gaussian Blur to a Motion Blur, to see how it affects our photo effect.